rsdoiel/immersive/INSTALL.md

 ```

-It takes about ninety minutes to compile on my Raspberry Pi Model B with nothing else
+It takes about ninety minutes to compile on my Raspberry Pi Model B without the clx and X
-running.
+options.
 Thirty minutes just to compile the *C* code and the rest for compiling
 the *Lisp*.
+Adding the clx and X options made it take about twice that.

 We can now execute _ecl_ from the command line at @$HOME/bin/ecl@ and
 get a working Lisp REPL.